-Scholarships offered by the Tufts European Center are separate from Financial Aid and are funded by generous gifts from the many alumni and friends of the Tufts European Center.
-If you would like to make a donation to the scholarship fund, please click here.
+Scholarships offered by the Tufts European Center are separate from Financial Aid and are funded by generous gifts from friends and alumni.

 The MacJannet Foundation whose support honors Donald and Charlotte MacJannet, an American couple who made the Tufts Summer Programs in Talloires possible by donating the building and grounds which now comprise Tufts' campus in the French Alps

 The Michael B. Slone (A89) Endowed Scholarship for Talloires established by classmates and friends to honor his life and spirit for adventure

 The Nathan and Shirley Brodsky Scholarship for Tufts in Talloires, awarded annually to a first-generation student who has had limited travel experience and who demonstrates financial need

 The European Center awards go up to half the total cost of the program fee.

 The European Center will make all financial awards before the program’ commitment deposit is due.
 After financial awards have been distributed, scholarship recipients will matched with their specific funding source and notified.